Car Insurance Mileage Verification: What Happens If You Lie?

 Is usage-based insurance worth the privacy trade-off?

 For most low-mileage drivers, the savings outweigh the privacy concerns.
 UBI programs primarily collect trip distance, speed, and braking data — not your precise GPS location in real time (in most cases).
-Safe, infrequent drivers can realistically save 20–40% on their premiums through programs like Allstate Drivewise or State Farm Drive Safe & Save.
+Safe, infrequent drivers can realistically save 20–50% on their premiums through programs like State Farm Drive Safe & Save or Nationwide SmartMiles.
 Read the program's privacy policy carefully before enrolling to understand exactly what data is collected and how it's used.

 Can my insurer cancel my policy just because of a mileage discrepancy?